Documentation Index

 What is Runlayer?

-Runlayer is a secure MCP platform that lets you connect AI clients (like Claude, ChatGPT, Cursor, and more) to the tools and resources you use like Github, Atlassian, DataDog, Hubspot and 18k+ more.
-Think of MCP servers as plugins or extensions that give AI clients new skills like opening a PR in GitHub, pulling a ticket from Jira or researching about a deal from Salesforce.
-Key Benefits:- One-Click Setup: Install and connect MCPs to any AI client instantly
+Runlayer is a secure MCP platform that lets you connect AI clients like Claude, ChatGPT, and Cursor to the tools and resources you use every day.
+Think of connectors as managed MCP servers that give AI clients new skills like opening a PR in GitHub, pulling a ticket from Jira, or researching a deal in Salesforce.
+Key Benefits:- One-Click Setup: Install and connect connectors to any AI client quickly

-- Team-Wide Access: Approved MCPs are automatically shared across your organization
+- Team-Wide Access: Approved connectors are automatically shared across your organization

-- Cross-Platform: Configure once and use the same MCP in Claude, Cursor, ChatGPT, and more
+- Cross-Platform: Configure once and use the same connector in Claude, Cursor, ChatGPT, and more

 - Full Visibility: All MCP activity is logged, secured, and controlled by your admins